motonarikambara/Portfolio/content/home/subheader.md

 title = ""
 +++

-Hello!
 I am Motonari Kambara.

-I am currently a Ph.D. student in Information and Computer Science at Keio University.
+I am a Research Fellow in [SMI Lab](https://smilab.org/en/) at Keio University.

-My academic and research interests are deeply rooted in the intersection of Vision and Language (V&L), as well as the development and application of domestic service robots.
+My academic and research interests are deeply rooted in the intersection of Embodied AI, Vision and Language (V&L), as well as the development and application of domestic service robots.